awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ec2-security-group-ingress.md

 `SourceSecurityGroupOwnerId`  <a name="cfn-ec2-security-group-ingress-sourcesecuritygroupownerid"></a>
 Specifies the AWS Account ID of the owner of the Amazon EC2 security group specified in the `SourceSecurityGroupName` property\.
 *Type*: String
 *Required*: Conditional\.
-If you specify `SourceSecurityGroupName` and that security group is owned by a different account than the account creating the stack, you must specify the `SourceSecurityGroupOwnerId`; otherwise, this property is optional\.
+If you specify `SourceSecurityGroupName` or `SourceSecurityGroupId` and that security group is owned by a different account than the account creating the stack, you must specify the `SourceSecurityGroupOwnerId`; otherwise, this property is optional\.
 *Update requires*: [Replacement](using-cfn-updating-stacks-update-behaviors.md#update-replacement)

 `ToPort`  <a name="cfn-ec2-security-group-ingress-toport"></a>